openearth/shoreline-monitor-wps/README.md

 ## Run service commands

+to activate you environment
-conda activate env_name
+- conda activate env_name

+navigate to the directory with pywps.wsgi and run
-python pywpws.wsgi
+- python pywpws.wsgi

 ## License of PyWPS